 Flu symptoms can cause a world of misery, from fever and cough to sore throat, nasal congestion, aches, and chills.
 But there are ways to feel better.

-Prescription antiviral medications may help ease symptoms of both seasonal and H1N1 flu when taken shortly after you get sick.
+Prescription antiviral drugs may ease symptoms of the flu when taken shortly after you get sick.
 In many cases, however, simple home remedies may be all you need for relief of mild to moderate flu symptoms.

 How about drinking alcohol?
 No way.
 “When you have the flu, the last thing you want to do is drink alcohol,” says William Schaffner, MD, chairman of preventive medicine at Vanderbilt University School of Medicine in Nashville, Tenn.
 “It makes you sleepy, and flu does that already.”

 2. Sip some soup.
 For generations, caring parents have been serving chicken soup to kids with colds and flu.
 But was mom right?
 Possibly.
-A 2000 study published in the journal Chest showed that chicken soup may help relieve symptoms of upper respiratory tract infections.
+A study published in the journal Chest showed that chicken soup may help with symptoms of upper respiratory tract infections like the flu.

-“I believe that chicken soup does help with symptoms,” says Reid B. Blackwelder, MD, professor of family medicine at the James H. Quillen College of Medicine at East Tennessee State University in Kingsport.
+“I believe that chicken soup does help with symptoms,” says Reid B. Blackwelder, MD, professor of family medicine at East Tennessee State University in Kingsport.
 But not all doctors agree that chemistry alone explains the soup’s apparent benefits.
-“When you lean over a bowl of hot chicken soup and the vapor gets up your nose, you feel better,” says Schaffner.
+“When you lean over a bowl of hot chicken soup and the vapor gets up your nose, you feel better,” Schaffner says.
 “But some [of the benefit] is clearly emotional.
 It just makes you feel better having someone make soup for you.”

 3. Be a couch potato.
-The advice may be clichéd, but it’s sound: Listen to your body.
+Listen to your body.
 If it’s telling you not to exercise, don’t.
 If it’s urging you to spend all day in bed, do.
-Don't press on with daily responsibilities even in the face of severe cold or flu symptoms.
-Rest is “another way of supporting the body’s ability to fight infection,” says Blackwelder.
+Don't press on with daily chores even in the face of severe cold or flu symptoms.
+Rest is “another way of supporting the body’s ability to fight infection,” Blackwelder says.

 And don’t skimp on nighttime sleep.
-“Good sleep cycles help the immune system work well, so it’s important to get your full eight hours of sleep each night,” says Schaffner.
+“Good sleep cycles help the immune system work well, so it’s important to get your full eight hours of sleep each night,” Schaffner says.